Far South Coast Towns & Villages

 Merimbula Airport’s runway has been upgraded, allowing more airlines with larger planes to access the region.
 Scenic flights operate from Merimbula Airport and are the best way to see the far south coast.

 Merimbula is a great place to go shopping, with locally owned shops lining the main street and tucked away in arcades and courtyards.
 Check out the latest fashion trends at one of the many boutiques – there are many choices for the whole family.
-Well-known brands also have a presence in town.

 Check out the walking tracks from the Wharf to Spencer Park and from the Bridge to Top Lake for spectacular water views.